-The Alabama attorney general’s office filed a motion Friday asking the Alabama Supreme Court to set a date to execute Kenneth Smith by nitrogen hypoxia, a method that has never been used.
+The Alabama Supreme Court this week granted the attorney general’s motion to set a date to execute Kenneth Smith by nitrogen hypoxia, a method that has never been used.

-The State’s request to use an untested and unproven execution method for the first time comes less than 10 months after it failed to execute Mr. Smith by lethal injection, making him the second person in less than two months to survive an attempted execution in Alabama.
+The State’s August 25 request to use an untested and unproven execution method for the first time came less than 10 months after it failed to execute Mr. Smith by lethal injection, making him the second person in less than two months to survive an attempted execution in Alabama.

 On November 17, prison officials strapped Mr. Smith to a gurney for over an hour while unnamed state corrections staff poked and prodded him in an effort to access his veins so that toxins could be injected that would kill him.
 Shortly before midnight, Alabama officials were forced to call off the execution when they could not complete the process.